apache/jena-site/source/documentation/fuseki2/fuseki-server-protocol.md

 The returned JSON object will have the form `{ backups: [ ... ] }` where the `[]` array is
 a list of file names.

+### Compact
+Pattern: `/$/compact/*{name}*`

+This operations initiates a database compaction task and returns a JSON object with the task Id in it.

+Compaction **ONLY** applies to TDB2 datasets, see [TDB2 Database Administration](../tdb2/tdb2_admin.html#compaction) for more details of this operation.

+You can monitor the status of the task via the Tasks portion of the API.
+A successful compaction will have the `finishPoint` field set and `success` field set to `true`.

 ## Tasks
 Some operations cause a background task to be executed, backup is an example.
 The result of such operations includes a json object with the task id and